-All employees who can work from home are expected to do so, to the extent possible.
+MIT employees who are able to work remotely should continue to do so.
 For those employees who are required to work physically on-site, social distancing and individualized work plans are in place to minimize close contact.
-This may require changes in shift times or normal working schedules or locations.

 Find tips and resources for managing employees and teams when the members are working remotely.